jdoleary/Spellmasons/docs/TasksCurrent.md

     - **Email streamers**, try to set up a multiplayer stream on release day
     - Balanced / Difficult
     - Menu: Fix overflow for all pages rather than the one-off fixes I've been doing.
-    - Content: Add Copy Soul vs capture soul.
-Capture soul should let you spawn them for no mana cost but they need to be below 25% health to be captured.
-Copy Soul gives you the summon card.
     - Solve many enemies overkilling allied unit
     - Add refunds to as many spells as possible if they have no effect
     - Improve "Bolt" effects